-- 80. The Decision-Makers are, as applicable, the: - a) Assistant Vice President & Chief Human Resources Officer for staff Respondents; - b) Associate Vice-President (Students and Learning) & Dean of Students for student Respondents; - c) Provost and Vice-President (Academic) for faculty Respondents; and - d) Executive Vice-Dean & Associate Vice-President (Academic) for faculty Respondents in the Faculty of Health Sciences. - 81.
-More than one Decision-Maker may be involved in cases where a Respondent has more than one type of relationship with the University (such as a student who also holds a staff appointment). - 82.
-When the Respondent is a Community Member but is not currently a student, staff, or faculty member, the Investigation report will be reviewed by the Decision-Maker related to the Respondent's area of activity at the University. - 83.
-Decision-Makers are responsible for reviewing and responding to Investigation Reports (see Investigation Procedures), and authorizing appropriate Interim Measures. - 84.
-When the line of authority is unclear, the Provost or the Vice-President (Operations and Finance), as appropriate, will determine the appropriate individual in the line of authority. - 85.
-Should there be a conflict of interest with a Decision-Maker, the appropriate Vice-President shall assume the responsibilities of the Decision-Maker.
-Similarly, if that Vice-President is in a conflict then another Vice-President or the President shall act. - 86.
-Decision-Makers are responsible for determining whether Hamilton Police Services need to be notified and for authorizing that notification, as specified in clauses 38 39.
+- 73. The Decision-Makers are, as applicable, the: - a) Assistant Vice President & Chief Human Resources Officer for staff Respondents; - b) Associate Vice-President (Students and Learning) & Dean of Students for student Respondents; - c) Provost and Vice-President (Academic) for faculty Respondents; and - d) Executive Vice-Dean & Associate Vice-President (Academic) for faculty Respondents in the Faculty of Health Sciences. - 74.
+More than one Decision-Maker may be involved in cases where a Respondent has more than one type of relationship with the University (such as a student who also holds a staff appointment). - 75.
+When the Respondent is a Community Member but is not currently a student, staff, or faculty member, the investigation report will be reviewed by the Decision-Maker related to the Respondent's area of activity at the University. - 76.
+Decision-Makers are responsible for reviewing and responding to Investigation Reports (see Investigation Procedures) and authorizing appropriate Interim Measures. - 77.
+When the line of authority is unclear, the Provost and Vice-President (Academic) or the Vice-President (Operations and Finance), as appropriate, will determine the appropriate individual in the line of authority. - 78.
+Should there be a conflict of interest with a Decision-Maker, the appropriate Vice-President shall assume the responsibilities of the Decision-Maker under this Policy.
+Similarly, if that Vice-President is in a conflict then another Vice-President or the President shall act. - 79.
+Decision-Makers are responsible for determining whether Hamilton Police Services need to be notified and for authorizing that notification, as specified in clauses 37 38.